Court records reveal failures following loss of Chief’s pistol

 Editor’s Note: This is part one in a two-part series about the consequences of mistaken identities assumptions and the San Luis Obispo Police Department’s efforts to send a couple to prison after officers tried to quietly find then-Police Chief Deanna Cantrell’s pistol, lost in an El Pollo Loco bathroom.

 It’s been nearly a year since Judge Timothy Covello told prosecutors to provide phone and other records in the felony case against Cheyne Orndoff and his wife, Vanessa Bedroni.
-But the City San Luis Obispo has not fully complied with the order.
+But the City of San Luis Obispo has not fully complied with the order.

 But, records, including recordings of phone conversations, show the mistakes and assumptions and unwillingness on the part of police to accept that they had not found the man who took then-Police Chief Deanna Cantrell’s pistol from a fast-food restaurant bathroom.